Mp4Boi/Lag-Switch/How2Use.md

 - To enable or disable the lag, press the keybind 'E'.

-- To change the keybind, modify the "e::" to "p::" or any other desired keybind you have configured.
+- To change the keybind, modify the "e::" to "p::" or any other desired keybind you want.